 Acquiring users costs money, and keeping them is hard.
 Every app has some amount of churn, but how much and under what circumstances depend entirely on you and the experience you’ve created.
 Since it’s impossible to measure uninstalls — on all three mobile platforms uninstalls happen at the OS level outside the app and are thus invisible to the app developer and to SDK-based measurement — the next best thing is to track events in-app to capture key engagement points and measure drop-off based on the number of users who hit each of these.

-Since the functionality and flow of mobile apps vary so radically, it’s impossible to identify specific events that everyone should track.
+Since the functionality and flow of mobile apps vary so radically, it’s impossible to identify specific in-app events that everyone should track.
 So instead I’m going to go through a few common types of events that I see our clients measure and the value propositions behind each.

 1. Registration and user info acquisition